 We also found positive news, with higher numbers of smokers (63%) telling us that they have successfully quit, or are currently trying to quit, in the July survey.
 This reflects the stories we’ve shared of people taking this step to protect their lung health during this period of change.
 However, more smokers who quit / are trying to quit are doing so on their own (47%) than in May (35%).
 You have a better chance of quitting if you get support from the NHS or your local pharmacist.

 With a potential second wave of coronavirus this winter, alongside the usual winter peak for flu, hospitals could be overwhelmed with 80% more respiratory hospital admissions in winter than summer.
 Flu is a major trigger for asthma and lung disease in winter, but uptake of the flu vaccine is usually low.
 One positive finding is that the flu vaccine uptake may increase this year, as 89% of you say you are planning to get the flu jab and over half say you were more likely to get vaccinated because of COVID-19.
 We are calling for a publicity campaign to raise awareness of how to get the vaccine, and to extend uptake amongst care home staff, to protect the most vulnerable.

 Thank you to the thousands who took part in the survey and shared your views throughout the pandemic.
-Asthma UK and the British Lung Foundation will continue to listen to your stories and represent your voice in the media and at the heart of government.
+Asthma + Lung UK will continue to listen to your stories and represent your voice in the media and at the heart of government.

 The survey had 8,268 respondents between 10th July and 15th July 2020.